matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 spark-nightly-analysis in the us-west2-a zone?
 Answer: 'gcloud dataproc clusters create spark-nightly-analysis --zone us-west2-a'.
 The correct command is gcloud dataproc clusters create followed by the name of the cluster and the a --zone parameter. bq is the command-line tool for BigQuery, not Dataproc.
-Other combination of gcloud command missing a verb or command
+Other combination of gcloud command missing a verb or command.

 30) Which of the following file formats is not supported when importing data into BigQuery?
 Answer: YAML.
 YAML is not a file storage format; it used for specifying configuration data.

-NEW SECTION - Cloud Security & Networking
+NEW SECTION - Cloud Security & Networking.

 1) You want all your network traffic to route over the Google network and not traverse the public Internet.
 What level of network service should you choose?